danhunsaker/calends-php/README.md

 support for dynamically- and/or user-defined calendars, that shouldn't be a concern.

-You can also register the class as a Facade:
+You can also register a class alias like you would for a Facade:

 ```php
     'aliases' => [